GUIDE

 1. Become a Registered Nurse

-Before you can specialize or choose to remain in a particular hospital unit like L&D, you must first become a Registered Nurse.
-To do so, you have to graduate from a program of study that is approved by your State Nursing Board, either a bachelor’s degree or associate degree program.
+Before you can specialize or choose to remain in a particular hospital unit like L&D, you must first become a registered nurse.
+To do so, you must graduate from a study program that your State Nursing Board approves.
+Many registered nurses earn a Bachelor of Science in Nursing (BSN) degree or complete an associate degree program.

 2. Pass the NCLEX